Take Five: Which way to look first?

 Concerns by G7 policymakers over China's growing export strength, dubbed "industrial overcapacity", particularly regarding new energy vehicles, is also in focus.

-The G7 meets just after EU elections and will be the first time a number of key EU figures get the chance to discuss the possible division of spoils.
+The G7 meets just after EU elections and key EU figures get the chance to discuss the outcome as well as the fallout from French President Emmanuel Macron's decision to call a snap election after being trounced in the EU vote by the far right.

 4/ PAY DAY